byandell/byandell.github.io/pages/collaborate.md

 I first learned about "knowledge turns" from a talk by [Josh Sommer, Chordoma Foundation](https://www.chordomafoundation.org/) at the [2010 Sage Congress](https://sagebionetworks.org/events/commons-congress-2010-2012/).
-He talked about how scientists with labs next door might not hear about each others' ideas until in turns through colleagues at some distance.
-That is, the knowledge turns with distant colleagues may be quick (due to meeting at conferences or otherwise collaborating) while the knowledge turns from immediate colleagues may be long (due to primary focus on department mechanics, etc.).
+He talked about how scientists with labs next door might not hear about each others' ideas until hearing about them from colleagues at some distance.
+That is, the knowledge turns with distant colleagues may be quick/short (due to meeting at conferences or otherwise collaborating) while the knowledge turns from immediate colleagues may be slow/long (due to primary focus on department mechanics, etc.).
 Josh showed the following quote:

 "The dominant cause for [the] discrepancy [between progress in the healthcare and microchip industries] appears to lie in the disparate rates of knowledge turns between the 2 industries....
 Knowledge turns are indicators of the time it takes for an experiment to proceed from hypothesis to results and then lead to a new hypothesis and a new result."
 Grove AS.
 Efficiency in the Health Care Industries: A View From the Outside.
 JAMA.
 2005;294(4):490–492. <https://doi.org/10.1001/jama.294.4.490>